Our ceramics are made by local artists - ordinary people from the Midlands of KwaZulu-Natal,

 She says: “I love painting bright flowers, giraffes, zebras and leopards.
 I really enjoy and appreciate my work at Ardmore, and it has changed my life both mentally and financially.
 I love my work and hope to become the top artist one day.”

-Says Fée: “Riyah is a young painter who has inspired moments with her painting.
+Says Fée: “Riyah is a young painter who has inspired moments with her painting, especially when she limits her color palette.
 She works well alongside her mentor, Misiwe Ntshalintshali.”

 ‘Great Herds of Africa’Cape Town